stormpath/express-stormpath/README.md

 2. **Integrate Your Back-End Server**

   This module requires Stormpath on your back-end to work properly.
 At the moment we have a fully-featured integration for Express.js, [express-stormpath][].

-  For other frameworks, please see the [Server Integration Guide][]
+  For other frameworks, please see the [Server Integration Guide][].

-  For a quick setup, you may also use our [Stormpath Express Development Server][]
+  For a quick setup, you use our [Stormpath SPA Development Server][].

 3. **Download and Include the SDK**